 This course prepares students for medical coding positions by helping them to understand how to find the correct diagnosis codes using the International Classification of Diseases, 10th Revisions, Clinical Modification (ICD-10-CM).
 Students will learn to convert widely accepted uniform descriptions of medical, surgical and diagnostic services rendered by health care providers with numeric codes.
-Prerequisite(s): BIO 107 or BIO 171/172 them to understand how to find the correct procedural codes using CPT (Current Procedural Terminology) and HCPCS.
-Students will learn to convert widely accepted uniform descriptions of medical, surgical and diagnostic services rendered by health care providers with five-digit numeric codes.
-Prerequisite(s): BIO 107 or BIO 171/172
+Prerequisite(s): BIO 107 or BIO 171 and BIO 172